DevAldon/WordPress/SECURITY.md

 #### Your rights

-If you believe that privacy-sensitive information is present in any JOLT repository, please contact us via [https://x.com/AldonDev](https://x.com/AldonDev) so we can correct or remove it.
+If you believe that privacy-sensitive information is present in any JOLT repository, please contact us via [https://x.com/AldonDev](https://x.com/AldonDev) so i can correct or remove it.

 ---